Walking, rambling, hiking, whatever you want to call it, the UK is home to some of the best and most beautiful walking routes in the world.

 A real gateway to the Yorkshire Dales, the Three Peaks is a challenging 25 mile walk through the Dales’ rolling hills, while Aysgarth Falls is an easier 2.2 mile option which takes between 1-2 hours.
 After a long day of countryside rambling, you can relax in the hotel’s on-site sauna or spa pool and grab a tasty Yorkshire dish in the Baby Swan Restaurant.

 2) 4* Shrigley Hall Hotel Golf and Country Club

 Great for exploring: The Peak District

-Dovedale is a great 2.5-mile walk for all abilities which takes around one hour to complete, while Kinder Scout is preferred by more experienced walkers as there are some complex climbs and challenging descents which can takes around 5 hours to complete.
+Dovedale is a great 2.5 mile walk for all abilities which takes around one hour to complete, while Kinder Scout is preferred by more experienced walkers as there are some complex climbs and challenging descents which can take around 5 hours to complete.

 3) 4* The Hare and Hounds Hotel, Tetbury

 Perfect for exploring: The Cotswold Way

 A cosy, traditional country house tucked away in the scenic Cotswolds, The Hare and Hounds Hotel is a classic countryside retreat for any walking enthusiast.

 The Cotswold Way offers over 100 miles of beautiful circular walking trails, passing through quaint villages and ancient, historical sites.
 For moderate-level walkers, the Bruce Train Friendship Trail – Beacons, Commons and Woods is a stunning 6-mile route which winds through serene woodland and verdant hillsides.
 For an easier alternative, the Cranham, Coopers and the Beechwoods is a 4 mile walk highlighting beech woodlands, Buckholt Wood and Cooper’s Hill.

 Nestled in the countryside just outside Swindon, Alexandra House is set amidst 20 acres of manicured gardens and offers great rural scenery.